 Variable Cost Formula

-Variable costs vary because they can increase and decrease as you make more or less of your product.
+Variable costs earn the name because they can increase and decrease as you make more or less of your product.
 The more units you sell, the more money you’ll make, but some of this money will need to pay for the production of more units.
 So, you’ll need to produce more units to actually turn a profit.

-Variable costs aren’t a “problem,” though -- they’re more of a necessary evil.
-They play a role in several bookkeeping tasks, and both your total variable cost and average variable cost are separate calculations.
-With that in mind, here’s what you need to know about variable cost in fewer than 200 words:
+Variable costs aren’t a “problem,” though — they’re more of a necessary evil.
+They play a role in several bookkeeping tasks, and both your total variable cost and average variable cost are calculated separately.

 Total Variable Cost

-Your total variable cost is the sum of the variable cost of each individual product you’ve developed.
+Your total variable cost is the sum of all variable costs associated with each individual product you’ve developed.
 Calculate total variable cost by multiplying the cost to make one unit of your product by the number of products you’ve developed.

 Average Variable Cost

 Your average variable cost uses your total variable cost to determine how much, on average, it costs to produce one unit of your product.
-You can calculate it with the formula below (for reference, the equation to the top left of the box is your total variable cost).
+You can calculate it with the formula below.

 Total Variable Cost vs. Average Variable Cost